 Government budget analysts can earn the designation Certified Government Financial Manager from the Association of Government Accountants.
 The requirements for this certification includes a minimum of a bachelor’s degree, 24 credit hours of study in financial management, two years of professional experience in governmental financial management, and passing scores on three exams that evaluate competency and test a candidate’s knowledge of ethics and related law.

 Income potential for budget analysts can vary depending on factors such as employment industry, location, and level of education.
 According to the Bureau of Labor Statistics, the median salary for budget analysts as of May 2020 was $78,970, while the top ten percent earned more than $121,360

 When looking at the biggest industry employers of budget analysts, the median salaries that year were:

-The BLS expects employment opportunities for budget analysts to increase by seven percent during the ten-year period leading up to 2026, keeping pace with the overall national job growth trend.
+The BLS expects employment opportunities for budget analysts to increase by three percent during the ten-year period leading up to 2029, keeping pace with the overall national job growth trend.

 May 2020 U.S. Bureau of Labor Statistics salary and labor market information for Budget Analysts is based on national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed April 2021.